Close Menu

 • Working with lenders who consider alternative data, such as bank deposits and payment histories.

-Given that 91.9% of gig workers believe they deserve equal consideration by financial institutions as traditional employees, advocating for broader income recognition is crucial (Argyle study).
+Given that 91.9% of gig workers believe they deserve equal consideration by financial institutions as traditional employees, advocating for broader income recognition is crucial.
 Furthermore, gig workers need to understand the importance of diversifying their income streams.
-By engaging in multiple gigs or freelance opportunities, they can not only increase their overall earnings but also create a more stable income profile that lenders may find appealing.

 Additionally, maintaining detailed records of income and expenses can help gig workers present a clearer financial picture to potential lenders.
-This practice not only aids in securing loans but also fosters better financial habits, ensuring that gig workers are prepared for any unexpected fluctuations in their income.
-By taking these proactive steps, gig workers can establish a robust credit history that accurately reflects their true financial capabilities, ultimately leading to improved access to financial products and services.
+This practice not only helps secure loans but also fosters better financial habits, ensuring that gig workers are prepared for unexpected income fluctuations.

 Utilize apps and platforms designed for gig income management